Byte-Bi-te/SolarCalc/README.md

 # SolarCalc
 A Python calculator for solar panels.
-Calculates solar panel output based on their parameters, sun ray angle, sollar irradiance, intensity of light and peak sunlight hours
+Calculates solar panel output based on their parameters, sunray angle, solar irradiance, intensity of light, and peak sunlight hours
+Made as a part of my (Alexander Huba) research paper for the Minor Academy Of Sciences of Ukraine.